djeada/OpenFoam-Tutorials/notes/08_cfl_number.md

 # The CFL Number: Stability, Time Stepping, and OpenFOAM Practice

-## Introduction — What the CFL Number Really Means

 The Courant-Friedrichs-Lewy (CFL) number answers one critical question in every CFD simulation:

 > **"How far does information travel through the grid relative to the cell size
 > during a single time step?"**

 Named after Richard Courant, Kurt Friedrichs, and Hans Lewy, who published the condition in 1928, the CFL number is a dimensionless ratio that governs whether a numerical simulation will produce meaningful results or blow up spectacularly.

 Think of it this way: your simulation marches forward in discrete time steps.
 At each step, the solver looks at neighboring cells to compute what happens next.
 If the flow moves information *faster* than the solver can track — skipping over cells entirely — the solver is blind to what actually happened.
 The result?
 Instability, divergence, and garbage output.

----

 ## Physical Intuition — Information Travel on a Grid

 The CFL number connects three quantities: the flow velocity, the time step, and the grid spacing.
 Here is what that looks like on a 1D grid:

 ```
                         u = velocity